MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/uploading.md

 # Release a Build

-In order to distribute a release via Mobile Center, you must first upload your application binary package to Mobile Center.
-Mobile Center supports both .ipa and .apk package uploads for iOS and Android, respectively.
+In order to distribute a release via App Center, you must first upload your application binary package to App Center.
+App Center supports both .ipa and .apk package uploads for iOS and Android, respectively.

 ## Generating an application binary package